Orthopedic Impairment (OT/PT)

 - Development of systems so that students are better able to access their environment, increase independence and interact socially across a variety of settings

-Regional Services for districts includes a lending library of adaptive equipment and assistive technology devices for students who receive services through WESD programs.
+Regional Services for districts include a lending library of adaptive equipment and assistive technology devices for students who receive services through WESD programs.

-Equipment borrowed from WESD Regional Lending Library is for use with students who are eligible as orthropedically impaired and is needed to meet their educational goals .
+Equipment borrowed from WESD Regional Lending Library is for use with students who are eligible as orthopedically impaired and is needed to meet their educational goals.
 Requests for equipment are made by the therapist serving that student.

 What is an Orthopedic Impairment in an educational setting?